Singapore's Sabana REIT calls off talks with Warburg Pincus-backed unit

-SINGAPORE (Reuters) - Sabana Shariah Compliant Industrial REIT (SABA.SI) said on Saturday that it has ceased talks with Warburg Pincus-backed e-Shang Redwood (ESR) that were exploring options related to the Sabana REIT’s strategic review.
+SINGAPORE, Nov 25 (Reuters) - Sabana Shariah Compliant Industrial REIT said on Saturday that it has ceased talks with Warburg Pincus-backed e-Shang Redwood (ESR) that were exploring options related to the Sabana REIT’s strategic review.

 Sources familiar with the process told Reuters in August that Asian logistics developer e-Shang Redwood was in advanced talks to buy the Sabana real estate investment trust (REIT), as a first step in the consolidation of Singapore’s $3.5 billion mid-cap industrial trusts.